(Ethiopian sourdough crepe)

 - Remove the injera to a warm platter and repeat with the rest of the batter, wiping the skillet clean with an oiled paper towel each time.

-- After the batter is used up, brush each injera with the lemon juice.
+- After the batter is used up, use a pastry brush to brush each injera with the lemon juice.
 Serve immediately or hold covered in a warm oven.

-- You can substitute buckwheat flour for the whole wheat flour if you like.
-Or you can just use all white flour.
+- You can substitute buckwheat flour for the whole wheat flour if you like, or just use all white flour.
 If you can find teff flour at a health food store, by all means use it.